collaite/collens/FOLDER_STRUCTURE.md

 2. **File Requirements**
    - Each witness must have at least one image
    - Each witness must have an XML transcription file
-   - Derived text files (1a, 1b) should be generated from the XML

 3. **Image Formats**
    - Supported formats: PNG, JPG